Nevada solar rebates and incentives: 2025 guide

 The nuances of net metering in Nevada depend on the utility company.

-NV Energy: The biggest electric utility in the state is required to offer net metering to customers with solar setups smaller than 25 kW.
+NV Energy is the biggest electric utility in the state and is required to offer net metering customers with solar setups smaller than 25 kW.
 If you have extra energy credits at the end of a billing cycle, they’ll be converted to a dollar-based bill credit.
 Each kWh will be credited at 75% of the retail rate you pay—not a true 1-to-1 exchange, but still an OK deal.
 Your bill credits can be carried forward indefinitely, with no expiration date.
 Learn more here.

-Overton Power District #5 (OPD5) offers net metering to customers with solar arrays of 10kW or smaller.
-Credits roll over monthly, and are converted to a dollar-based credit at the average wholesale rate that OPD5 pays its suppliers for electricity.
+Overton Power District #5 (OPD5) offers net metering to customers with solar arrays of 10 kW or smaller.
+Credits roll over monthly and are converted to a dollar-based credit at the average wholesale rate that OPD5 pays its suppliers for electricity.
+All unused credits expire at the end of the calendar year.
 We haven’t been able to find the published wholesale rate, and it’s likely to change over time.
 But based on similar arrangements from other utility companies, it could be something like half the retail rate for electricity.
 Learn more here.

 Valley Electric Association (VEA) does not offer net metering at all, though it does offer net billing to customers with systems smaller than 25 kW.
 This policy has some important differences from net metering: Your credits get converted to dollars instantly, rather than at the end of the billing cycle, so you lose some of the benefit of overproducing during the daytime to then claim the credits at night.
 Each kWh gets credited at 75% of the retail rate.
 Under net billing, it can make a lot of sense to pair a solar system with solar batteries.
 The bill credit does roll over from month to month until a true-up date in September, when the slate gets wiped clean.
 Learn more here.